Cauthrim/Paradigms-ITMO/README.md

 '# Paradigms-ITMO'
-Repository for my howmeworks from Programming Paradigms Course in ITMO University.
+Repository for my homeworks from Programming Paradigms Course in ITMO University.